 2. Besan bhindi – a dry, aromatic, tangy and spiced okra curry from the Rajasthani cuisine. this is also a no onion no garlic recipe.
 The end result is a crisp, spiced and masala coated bhindi which goes very well with chapatis or phulkas.
 You can also check this Kurkuri bhindi and Ladies finger fry.

 3. Kadhi chawal – popular North Indian recipe of Punjabi kadhi pakora.
 Fried onion pakoras in a creamy & sour yogurt sauce. each state and region have their own ways of making kadhi.
 So we have Maharashtrian kadhi, Rajasthani kadhi, Gujarati kadhi, sindhi kadhi and so on.

-4. Gatte ki sabji – gatte ki sabji is a popular gravy based dish from the Rajasthani cuisine.
-Gatta or gatte (plural) are gram flour (besan) roundels which are added to a curd based gravy.
+4. Gatte ki sabji – It is a popular gravy based dish from the Rajasthani cuisine.
+Gatta or gatte (plural) are gram flour roundels that are added to a curd based gravy.